Our Hadracha Social Activism Institute is the premiere social activism and leadership training program for Jewish teens today.

 - Bloc 2: Experience – we will push ourselves to go out into the world and try as much as we can!
 Through special out-of-camp trips you will put into practice what you have learned about in the weeks (or days) leading up to the Washington, DC four day trip

-- Bloc 3: Act – we will work on what we can do at camp and in our communities with all the information and experiences we just had.
-Some special highlights include Maccabia, Delaware River Rafting, and more!
+- Bloc 3: Act – we will focus on how we can enact change in camp and in our communities.
+Some special highlights include: Gimel – our on-site overnight camping experience, Maccabia, and more!

 - Room and board within our furnashed cabins